-Australia is one of the most remote countries in the world, and ironically it is also one of the most popular places to visit, especially among backpackers and budget travelers.
-Because of its location and distance from really anything, not many Americans tend to visit Australia.
-The flights are long and expensive and when you only have a few weeks of travel, wasting a few days of flying probably doesn’t make sense to a lot of travelers.
+Australia is one of the most remote countries in the world and, ironically, one of the most popular places to visit, especially among backpackers and budget travelers.
+Because of its distance from the US, not many Americans tend to visit Australia.
+The flights are long and expensive, and when you only have a few weeks of travel, wasting a few days flying probably doesn’t make sense to a lot of travelers.
 Nevertheless, here are a few reasons to save up your vacation time and brave that long venture across the Pacific:

 The Great Barrier Reef

-One of the most famous reef systems in the world, the Great Barrier Reef is world-renowned for an abundance of marine life and world-class diving opportunities.
-When I was there, I saw turtles, sharks, vibrant coral, beautiful fish, and even a fish poop (which was as weird as it sounds).
+One of the most famous reef systems in the world, the Great Barrier Reef is world-renowned for its abundance of marine life and world-class diving opportunities.
+When I was there, I saw turtles, sharks, vibrant coral, beautiful fish, and even a fish pooping (which was as weird as it sounds).
 It was everything it was cracked up to be.
-You can spend a day or a few days diving this reef.
-Though everyone leaves from Cairns, leaving from Port Douglas or will get you to less crowded dive spots.
+You can spend one day or a few diving this reef.
+Though everyone leaves from Cairns, leaving from Port Douglas will get you to less crowded dive spots.

 Known for its famed opera house and harbor, Sydney also boasts an incredible bridge, great parks, delicious food, lots of free stuff to do, and amazing surfing.
-Whether you go to Manly Beach or hang out with everyone else in Bondi, Sydney is a place to relax in the sun and enjoy the water.
-Darling Harbor has a number of good restaurants, great entrainment venues, and the Chinese Garden is quite relaxing.
-For a night out on the town with colorful locals, there’s nothing like King’s Cross too.
+Whether you go to Manly Beach or hang out with everyone else in Bondi, Sydney’s a place to relax in the sun and enjoy the water.
+Darling Harbor has a number of good restaurants and great entrainment venues, and the Chinese Garden is quite relaxing.
+For a night out on the town with colorful locals, there’s nothing like King’s Cross.

-You wouldn’t think that a giant round rock covering 8 km of land would be breathtaking, but it is.
-The wind blown cuts throughout the rock makes it look like a wave of sand climbing over the desert.
+You wouldn’t think that a giant round rock covering eight kilometers of land would be breathtaking, but it is.
+The wind-blown cuts throughout the rock make it look like a wave of sand climbing over the desert.
 The iron in the rock produces amazing shades of red and orange during sunrise and sunset.
 While you can climb Uluru, be forewarned that it is a sacred area to the people of this area.
 Oddly enough, they allow visitors to scale the rock, but they don’t like it.
 You can take tours here from nearby Alice Springs.

 This is my favorite part of Australia.
-It’s truly beautiful with its large expanses of outback and white sand beaches that stretch for miles without a soul in sight.
+It’s truly beautiful, with its large expanses of outback and white sand beaches that stretch for miles without a soul in sight.
 I’m glad a lot of people don’t visit Western Australia; otherwise it could end up like the East coast—crowded and overbuilt.
-Karijini National Park puts Kakadu and Litchfield to shame and Coral Bay and the Ningaloo Reef is even better than Cairns the Great Barrier Reef.
+Karijini National Park puts Kakadu and Litchfield to shame, and Coral Bay and the Ningaloo Reef are even better than Cairns or the Great Barrier Reef.
 I love it here.

-Australia may not have invented surfing but they might as well have given how ingrained it is in Australian culture.
-The best surfing is on the East Coast and there are a million places where you can catch a good wave.
-You can head to Sydney and places like Bondi beach but I find the best surfing is up in Queensland.
-I personally think Noosa is one of the best places to surf because there are waves for professionals and beginners.
+Australia may not have invented surfing, but they might as well have, given how ingrained it is in Australian culture.
+The best surfing is on the East Coast, and there are a million places where you can catch a good wave.
+You can head to Sydney and places like Bondi Beach, but I find the best surfing is up in Queensland.
+I personally think Noosa is one of the best places to surf because there are waves for both professionals and beginners.

-One day I’m going to settle down and when I do it will be in some lush tropical place.
+One day I’ll settle down, and when I do, it’ll be in some lush tropical place.
 Maybe Queensland will be that place.
 Here you’ll find one of the oldest continuous tropical rainforests in the world (it dates back to the age of dinosaurs!).
-There are great places to go hiking, tons of wildlife and birds (watch out for crocodiles though, and some really nice rivers and swimming holes to cool off in.
-If you really want to get away from it all, head far north to Cape Tribulation where it is you, the jungle, and some ocean.
+There are great places to go hiking, tons of wildlife and birds (watch out for crocodiles, though), and some really nice rivers and swimming holes to cool off in.
+If you really want to get away from it all, head far north to Cape Tribulation, where it’s just you, the jungle, and some ocean.

 Australia has way more to offer than just these 10 things.
-One could probably think of 365 reasons to visit Australia (Vegemite not being one of them!).
-But we get drawn to countries for certain reasons and this is what draws me back again and again to the wonderful land down under.
+I could probably think of 365 reasons to visit Australia (Vegemite not being one of them!).
+But we get drawn to countries for certain reasons, and these are what draw me back again and again to the wonderful land down under.